MdTouseefAkram/React-Series/Day 10 - Jo dikhta hai, vo bikta hai/README.md

 Never be duplicate of css.

-# we can made dark mode very easy by tailwind by using "dark".
+# we can made dark mode very easily by tailwind using "dark" class.
 # Best way to start filling css by staring with margin and padding.

 # pros-